-ShootCert was set up to provide help to applicants when their GP, for whatever reason, refuses to provide you with a medical certificate, often referred to as a Medical Proforma.
+ShootCert was set up to help applicants when their GP, for whatever reason, refuses to provide them with a medical certificate, often referred to as a Medical Proforma.
 It does NOT exist to give a certificate with content that differs in any way, substantial or not, from the one your GP would or has provided.

-ShootCert, your GP, or any other independent Doctor, is required to do this and have a legal obligation to do so.
+ShootCert, your GP, or any other independent Doctor, is required to do this and has a legal obligation to do so.
 There is no alternative.
 We do not have any discretion in this.

 The fact that you may have suffered from one of the conditions listed may not necessarily mean that your application is refused.